yandex/odyssey/docs/configuration/rules.md

 **Performance:** The regex is compiled once at config load time (POSIX ERE, case-insensitive).
-With `sql_guard_cache yes`, a hash cache skips the regex for previously seen queries (~0.07 us per cached lookup vs ~0.23 us for a full regex match, ~3.2x speedup).
-In benchmarks with 1M iterations over 20 queries, the cache achieves a 100% hit rate after the initial pass.
+With `sql_guard_cache yes`, a hash cache skips the regex for previously seen queries (~0.07 us per cached lookup vs ~0.21 us for a full regex match, ~3x speedup).
+Both blacklist and whitelist modes have identical performance.
+In benchmarks with 1M iterations over 20 queries (5 modes), the cache achieves a 100% hit rate after the initial pass.

 To regenerate benchmark results on your hardware: